snoozesoftware/snooze-documentation/source/developper/python.rst

 Python driver
 -----------------------

+This driver make use of the internal API.
+Unless you have specific requirements, we suggest to move to the EC2 API and the corresponding driver.

 Apache Libcloud ( http://libcloud.apache.org/) driver will allow you to interact with snooze from a python script.

 You need the code of the apache-libcloud project :